launchora_img

 How do I know which treatment is best for me?

-First, talk to your health care professional about all the treatment options and decide together which one is best for you.
+First, talk to your health care professional about all the treatment options and decide together which one is best for you like Tadalafil.
 Talk to your partner.
 Give your new treatment a chance.
 Sometimes, especially if it has been a long time since you have had sexual relations, the treatment doesn't work its best the first time.
 If one treatment doesn't work as well as you would like, other options might work better, so don't give up.

 Questions About Seeking Treatment